woliveiras/Klon/docs/ARCHITECTURE.md

-# Gopi Architecture
+# Klon Architecture

-This document describes the high-level architecture of the Gopi project.
+This document describes the high-level architecture of the Klon project.

 The goal is to provide a Go-based disk cloning tool for Raspberry Pi, with a focus on safety, testability (TDD), and clear separation of concerns.

 ## Overview

-Gopi is structured as a small CLI binary plus internal packages:
+Klon is structured as a small CLI binary plus internal packages:

 - `main.go` – the entrypoint, responsible only for wiring CLI to the core logic.
 - `pkg/cli` – parses command-line arguments and coordinates high-level actions.